 What about flags, though?
 Some sites use flag icons instead of language names to make the design more minimalist.
 Here’s what it looks like:

 If you have only 2 or 3 languages on your site, then flags are ok.
-Still, I would advise avoiding flags – for 2 reasons:
+Still, it is advised to avoid flags – for 2 reasons:

 1) Some flags are very similar – for example, Croatia and the Netherlands.
 Your visitors can get confused.